Benefits of Giving

 Nonprofit Organizations Benefit

-It is one of the most inexpensive ways to fundraise and one of their largest sources of income.
+The UWCFD is one of the most inexpensive ways to fundraise and a significant source of income.

 Nonprofits generally receive larger gifts.
 Employees are able to give more through payroll deduction than a one-time gift.

 “We believe we can end poverty.
 Since 1906, Neighborhood House has helped Seattle and King County’s immigrants, refugees, and low-income people overcome economic, educational, and employment challenges.
 With programs ranging from prenatal support to senior services, we invest your UWCFD gift in the futures of the 15,000 clients we serve each year.
 You are helping us build bright futures for our children, create strong families, and ensure the well-being of our elders and the health of our neighborhoods, and we thank you.”